Mr Prokopios Annis

-In 2014 I decided to return to Europe and in November 2014 I was appointed as spinal consultant at Royal Liverpool University Hospital, where there is a wealth of expertise and experience, providing huge opportunities for me to further develop my career and is also strategically located to facilitate my professional research links between Europe, United States and, of course, my beloved homeland of Greece.
+In 2014 I decided to return to Europe and in November 2014 I was appointed as a Spinal Consultant at the Royal University Hospital, Liverpool, where there is a wealth of expertise and experience, providing huge opportunities for me to further develop my career.
+It is also strategically located to facilitate my links with European research and, of course, my beloved homeland of Greece.